npgall/cqengine/README.md

     public Integer getValue(Car car, QueryOptions queryOptions) { return car.carId; }
 };
 ```
-...or alternatively, if you are using Java 8, from a lambda expression or method reference:
+...or alternatively, from a lambda expression or method reference:
 ```java
 public static final Attribute<Car, Integer> Car_ID = attribute("carId", Car::getCarId);
 ```
-(For Java 8, please read [LambdaAttributes](documentation/LambdaAttributes.md) for more details.)
+(For some caveats on using lambdas, please read [LambdaAttributes](documentation/LambdaAttributes.md))

 Usually attributes are defined as anonymous `static` `final` objects like this.
 Supplying the `"carId"` string parameter to the constructor is actually optional, but it is recommended as it will appear in query `toString`s.